Hamzaoutdoors/Space-Travelers-Hub/readme.md

  <div align="center">
   <em align="center" style>“Everyday life is like programming, I guess.
 If you love something you can put beauty into it.”</em><strong> - Lao Tzu</strong>
   </div>

-# Bookstore with React & Redux
+# Space Traveler's Hub

 - The Space Travelers is a website web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.
 By building this application, I learned how to use React, Redux and working in Project as group using Kanban dashboard
   - For this project we used the following APIs :
     - Rockets: ``https://api.spacexdata.com/v3/rockets``
     - Missions: ``https://api.spacexdata.com/v3/missions``

 <!-- </br>
 <p align="center">
    <kbd>